 Surfing Blacks Beach Surf Spot like a Local

 Most importantly, be prepared to spend a few hours surfing Blacks Beach.
 The long hikes in easily add another 45 minutes to your session.
 This isn’t your average lunch break surf session.
 Honestly, be okay with it though.
 The scenery is fantastic.
-Paragliders zip up and down the coast from Torrey Pines Gliderport while dolphins and sea lions jump through the surf.
+Paragliders zip up and down the coast from Torrey Pines Gliderport while dolphins, seals and sea lions jump through the surf.
 Oh, and the waves are pretty good too.
 Make an adventure out it, you will be glad that you did.
 Because sea life is so common here, you’ll want to watch out for stingrays too.